Robert B. Atwood Building: Involvement in seismic research

 In 2003, the United States Geological Survey (USGS) installed a network of accelerometers throughout the building to monitor the effects of earthquakes on tall buildings.
 The Atwood Building was selected due to the unique properties of the "Bootlegger Cove Formation" soil it stands on, and the historical seismicity of the region (see Good Friday earthquake.)
 The mission of the research is to better understand the effects of seismicity on similar buildings to better prepare them for future large earthquakes.

 The USGS has since published a video created by S. Farid Ghahari, Mehmet Çelebi, and Ertugrul Taciroglu, which shows movement of the Atwood building during a M7 event in January, 2016.

 History

 The architect for the Atwood building was Harold Wirum & Associates.
-The building officially opened for business on March 17, 1983, although only 15% of the office space was occupied.
-The building was scheduled to be opened up April 1st, but a man by the name Fred McCallister convinced them to have it opened on St. Patrick's Day, the top floor was used the opening night as a St. Patrick's Day celebration.
-The building was developed by NB Hunt Trust Estate who filed for bankruptcy from the Silver Thursday debacle in the late 80s.
-After Chapter 11 was filed, ownership of the building was transferred to Equitable Life Assurance in September 1988 that later sold their interest in the building to the State of Alaska in 1997 for $27 million.
+The building officially opened for business on March 17, 1983, with 15% of the office space occupied.
+The building had been scheduled to open April 1, but a man by the name Fred McCallister convinced ownership to open on St. Patrick's Day.
+Opening night the top floor was used for a St. Patrick's Day celebration.
+The building was developed by NB Hunt Trust Estate.
+In the late 1980s they filed for bankruptcy after suffering significant losses from the Silver Thursday debacle.
+In September 1988 ownership of the building was transferred to Equitable Life Assurance, who in 1997 sold their interest in the building to the State of Alaska for $27 million.